 The 2011 study funded by the National Institute of Mental Health, U.S., found out that 2.4% of the world’s population would have been diagnosed with bipolar disorder at some point of their lifetime.
 The study found out that U. S. had the highest lifetime rate of bipolar disorder at 4.4%.

 What is Bipolar?

 Bipolar disorder is a treatable illness marked by extreme changes in mood, thought, energy, and behavior; ones emotions.
 Bipolar disorder is also known as manic depression because a person’s mood can alternate between the “poles”—mania (highs) and depression (lows).
 The change in mood can last for hours, days, weeks, or months.
 Know more about bipolar… www.bphope.com

-Meditation can play a big role in handling Bipolar
+Mindfulness can play a big role in handling Bipolar

-Meditation, due to its inherent nature, can help strengthen the internal emotions coping mechanism.
+Mindfulness, due to its inherent nature, can help strengthen the internal emotions coping mechanism.
 With continuous mindfulness practice, a bipolar victim, can rewire the mind reacts; helps reach a baseline of one’s accepted happiness and peace.

-Regular meditation increases the level of neurotransmitter serotonin in our brain, thereby making us calmer.
+Regular practice increases the level of neurotransmitter serotonin in our brain, thereby making us calmer.
 An enhanced level of serotonin also leads to a more focused approach, which in turn, can make an individual restrain from rash decisions.